annekaftal/plateforme-vente-de-meuble-backend/README.md

 ## About

-Meublio is a retail platform for pre-loved furniture.
+Meublio is an eCommerce platform for pre-loved furniture.
 It allows users to register and login to their account, search for specific products via filters and a search bar, add and remove items from their basket, and place an order.

 Visit the project’s frontend repository <a href="https://github.com/annekaftal/plateforme-vente-de-meuble-frontend-react">here</a>.